Greg Zuerlein: 2012 season

 Zuerlein made his NFL debut in the season opener against the Detroit Lions and converted two extra point attempts and three field goal attempts in the 27–23 loss.
 In Week 3, against the Chicago Bears, he made a 56-yard field goal, the longest at Soldier Field.
 In Week 4, he hit a 60-yard field goal against the Seattle Seahawks, which beat the franchise record of 58 yards, set by Zuerlein earlier in the same game.
 The kick broke Jeff Wilkins' 14-year record.
 He became the first player in NFL history to make a 60-yard field goal and a 50-plus yarder in the same game.
 He was named NFC Special Teams Player of the Week for his effort against the Seahawks.
 In Week 6, Zuerlein missed three field goals wide left, the first two from 37 and 52 yards, and the final one at 66 yards to tie the game against the Miami Dolphins.
 In Week 13, Zuerlein made a 54-yard field goal with 26 seconds remaining in overtime to give the Rams a 16–13 victory over the San Francisco 49ers at the Edward Jones Dome.
 It was the second longest successful field goal in NFL overtime history, three yards short of the NFL overtime record, which is held by Sebastian Janikowski.
 He earned another NFC Special Teams Player of the Week award for his game against the 49ers.

-In 2012, he attempted 13 field goals of 50 yards or longer, converting seven.
-Overall, in his rookie season, he converted all 26 extra point attempts and 23 of 31 field goal attempts.
+In 2012, Zuerlein attempted 13 field goals of 50 yards or longer, converting seven.
+Zuerlein converted all 26 extra point attempts and 23 of 31 field goals as a rookie.

 2013 season

 Zuerlein started the 2013 season off converting all four field goal attempts and one extra point attempt in the 27–24 victory over the Arizona Cardinals.
 The 13 points he scored in the season opener was his highest scoring in one game on the season.
-Overall, he was a reliable kicker when called upon, converting all 34 extra point attempts and 26 of 28 field goal attempts in the 2013 season as the Rams finished with a 7–9 record.
+Overall, Zuerlein was a reliable kicker when called upon, converting all 34 extra point attempts and 26 of 28 field goals in the 2013 season as the Rams finished with a 7–9 record.

 2014 season

-In Week 2, Zuerlein converted four field goal attempts and one extra point to help provide the difference in the 19–17 victory over the Tampa Bay Buccaneers.
-In Week 11, against the Denver Broncos, he converted all five field goal attempts and one extra point in the 22–7 victory.
-He earned NFC Special Teams Player of the Week for the third time in his career.
-Overall, he finished the 2014 season converting 34 of 35 extra points and 24 of 30 field goal attempts.
+In Week 2, Zuerlein converted four field goal attempts and one extra point to help provide the difference in the narrow 19–17 victory over the Tampa Bay Buccaneers.
+During Week 11, against the Denver Broncos, he converted all five field goal attempts and one extra point in the 22–7 victory.
+Zuerlein earned NFC Special Teams Player of the Week for the third time in his career.

+Zuerlein finished the 2014 season converting 34 of 35 extra points and 24 of 30 field goals.